-A Contextualized Course is a class that offers learning activities and assignments themed for students’ projected career paths.
+Contextualized Course is a class that offers learning activities and assignments themed for students’ projected career paths.
 For instance, in a Freshman Composition class, you may be asked to write an argumentative essay based on an issue impacting your future career, or in a math course, your instructor may have you focus on equations set in scenarios about your future career.

-the classroom where you, your classmates and teachers work closely together.
-Broward College offers the following group learning environments:
+also called "cohorts," are ideal if you prefer a team approach to learning both in and out of the classroom where you, your classmates and teachers work closely together.
+Broward College offers the following Learning Communities: